 - Take care of YOU, too.
 Caregiver burnout and depression are significant risks for family members caring for a loved one with dementia.
 Make sure you’re making some time for self-care, socializing, and activities which you enjoy.
 Keep in mind that your loved one will benefit from having a caregiver who is in good health and refreshed.

 - Recognize that life can be fulfilling with dementia.
 Although the person you love is going through some challenging changes, it’s very important to know that life, while different, can still be meaningful and bring happiness in spite of the disease.
 Explore different sorts of experiences for the senior to boost socialization, improve memory and cognitive functioning, and stay physically active.

-Hillendale Home Care, the top providers of respite care Walnut Creek and the surrounding area has to offer, is always here to provide additional tips for caregivers of dementia patients, along with the in-home support you will need to ensure your loved one is able to live life to the fullest.
+Hillendale Home Care, the top providers of senior home care Walnut Creek, CA and the surrounding area has to offer, is always here to provide additional tips for caregivers of dementia patients, along with the in-home support you will need to ensure your loved one is able to live life to the fullest.
 Contact us online or at 925-933-8181 for more information about our highly skilled in-home dementia care for seniors.